FriendlyUser/astro-tech-blog/src/pages/posts/thoughts_on_dash_v250.md

 Unsurprising dash .net is still in alpha release which should surprise no one.

-Analyses need to be done using many different techniques.
-For example, if you have the concept of an R, you could choose to use a dataset for statistics or an analysis of a large number of variables.
-It doesn't have to be the only factor you use and as such should be done in a systematic way.
-The problem will ultimately always be about data and getting the most relevant insights from it.

 Overall, dash is a powerful framework and migration from v1.2.0 was easy for me, for a new project I would just make a new project and import it piecewise.